 Aloes are well-adapted to the often arid conditions found in their natural environment.
 Their succulent leaves enable them to survive prolonged periods of drought.
 Sharp thorns and spines, as well as usually bitter leaf sap, are good deterrents for many herbivores, although certain animals seem completely undaunted by these defense mechanisms of aloes and the juicy leaves are often eaten.

 Aloes often occur in environments that are prone to regular fires.
 Several strategies exist through which plants survive these fires.
 Some aloes are resprouters; fires can completely kill the above-ground parts, but plants have a thick underground rootstock that resprouts.

-Other aloes survive fires by growing in fire protected habitats; these are most often rocky outcrops, where the fire is not as severe as in the surrounding grassland vegetation.
+Other aloes survive fires by growing in fire-protected habitats.
+Found most often rocky outcrops, where the fire is not as severe as in the surrounding grassland vegetation.
 Many stemmed aloes retain their old dry leaves around their stem and this acts as an insulator against the heat of fires.

 Brightly colored, tubular flowers that are filled with nectar are a welcome source of food during the winter.
 Aloe flowers are regularly visited by pollinating birds and insects, but also by pollen and nectar thieves (these can be insects, birds or mammals) that do little in terms of pollination; some can even destroy an inflorescence completely.

 Seed: Propagating aloes from seed is relatively easy and germination usually starts within one week of sowing.
 Seed should be harvested as soon as the capsules are dry and start to split open.